CodeXAcademyTechnologies/springhill-code-201n2/class-03/lecture.md

 | a && b   | and | that a and b both true |
 | a &#124;&#124; b   | or   | is a or b true |
 | !a       | not  | inverts the boolean value of a |

+## CSS Box Model

+- Why
+This is a fundamental concept for the composition of HTML web pages.

+- What
+CSS box model is essentially a box that wrap around every HTML element

+CSS determines the size postion and properties of these boxed